neghani/learnwire/level_01_javascript.md

-- An introduction
+1. An introduction
     - An Introduction to JavaScript
     - Manuals and specifications
     - Code editors
-    - Developer console
+    - Developer console (Chrome)

-- JavaScript Fundamentals
+1. JavaScript Fundamentals
     - Hello, world!
     - Code structure
     - The modern mode, "use strict"